-Right now, a mining company named Teck Resources is pushing hard for approval to build the largest single mining project ever proposed in the tar sands of Alberta.
+Right now, a mining company named Teck Resources is pushing hard for approval to build the largest mining project proposal ever in the Alberta tar sands.

 A federal-provincial Joint Review Panel established by the Canadian Environmental Assessment Agency and the Alberta Energy Regulator recently started hearing from intervenors speaking out about Teck’s Frontier mine.